AI-for-Ocean-Science/remote_sensing/README.rst

     :target: https://remote-sensing.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-A Python package for processing and analyzing remote sensing data, with a focus on sea surface temperature (SST) data and HEALPix mapping.
+A Python package for processing and analyzing remote sensing data, with a (current) focus on sea surface temperature (SST) data and HEALPix mapping.

+The package is also designed for use in the field, e.g. in support of active cruises.

 Features
 --------

-* HEALPix map processing and visualization
 * Sea Surface Temperature (SST) data handling
 * PODAAC data downloading interface
 * Global map visualization tools
+* HEALPix map processing and visualization
 * KML file generation for Google Earth
 * Comprehensive I/O utilities